UMNET-perfSONAR/VT-collab/README.md

 ctrl_interface=/var/run/wpa_supplicant
 ```

-Configuring more than one wireless network may produce unexpected/unpredictable
+Configuring more than one wireless network, while perfectly valid for a typical
-results.
+Wi-Fi user, will produce unexpected/unpredictable testing results.

 #### Open network example
 ```conf